astrezhnev/conjointsdt/README.md

 ## Installation

 Currently the Windows executable version is unavailable.
-Please follow the PDF manual for instructions on how to install the Python source.
+Please follow the PDF manual located in the Manual folder for instructions on how to install the Python source.
+The current version uses Python 2.
 A Python 3.0 version will be made available shortly.

 ## Version History